martintasker/cognito-auth/README.md

 ### Issues

 * S3 application should be more cleanly separated from Cognito auth basics
-* current building and packaging works, but is pretty icky
+* current building and packaging works, but is a bit icky

 ### Backlog

 In no particular order, and with no particular commitments:

-* SMS option
-* email address (or phone number) as alias for username, so no distinct username needed
+* email address as alias for username, so no distinct username needed
+* use of phone number as alias, and SMS for sending confirmation code
 * admin-initiated registration
+* change password
 * user profile management
 * proper MFA support
 * federated login via Facebook